canadianspa/Freshdesk-Veeqo-App/README.md

-Adds Veeqo orders to a Freshdesk ticket by querying the Veeqo api using a ticket's email/postcode.
+Adds Veeqo orders to a Freshdesk ticket by querying the Veeqo api with the ticket's email/postcode.

 Created using the V2 Freshdesk app development kit.